Secondary use of health data

 As an innovator, you may have several roles that give you rights and obligations:

-Data user : if you wish to carry out processing on data and purposes listed in the regulation.
+Data user: If you wish to carry out processing on data and purposes listed in the regulation.
 In this case:

 • You can request that data be made available via the one-stop shop.